tkiat/my-writings-public/blog/software-dev/tools/shell-limit-md-cols.md

 <img onload="console.log('5 + 6 < 5 ha> ha>')" />
 ```

 This is a pretty contrived example but it can happen nevertheless.
-Anyway, no one would write a complex HTML tag or script in a simple markdown post so this solution should be generally good enough.
+Anyway, people usually don't write a complex HTML tag in a simple markdown post so this solution should be generally good enough.

 ### Combine Everything